 Possibilities in Brno

-Local leisure centres for children and youth in Brno offer a multitude of various year-round leisure activities at reasonable prices for children and youngsters.
-Most young leaders have no problem communicating in English and if your children attend a Czech school, they should have no problem fitting in and interacting with Czech peers.
+Local leisure centres for children and youth in Brno offer a multitude of various year-round leisure activities at reasonable prices.
+Most young leaders can communice in English and if your children attend a Czech school, they should have no problem fitting in and interacting with Czech peers.

 However – even if you don’t manage to place your child in a year-long group, or their favourite leisure activity leaders do not organise a summer camp, you can still enrol your children in plenty of camps where they will undoubtedly have fun and make new friends as well.
 There are various websites, organisations, language schools or agencies offering summer camps both in Brno and throughout the country, including camps for parents with small children who are too young to go to a summer camp alone.
 The important thing, in this case, is to look and book early!
-Most camps begin to advertise as early as January.
+Most camps begin to advertise and enrol as early as January and the best are filled soon.

 Feel free to look around, in your local district or depending on your child’s favourite pastime, and if you need any support in contacting the groups or finding what you need, do not hesitate to contact us.
-And then you can start looking forward to next summer. 🙂
+And then you can start looking forward to (your time off) next summer. 🙂

 Some links to help you in your search: